 Politicians are not gods.
-There, I said it.
+It has to be said so, take it or leave it.
 Now, I cannot understand for the life of me why these people think they’re untouchable.
-They’re just human beings who garner allies when they promise someone else a ‘pledge’ they won’t follow through on.
-What makes the whole political system in Australia is when rape victims are seen as ‘not being team players’ and the crime is shoved under the rugs of high-rankings officials like it never happened.
+They’re humans who garner allies when they promise someone else a “pledge”.
+The political system in Australia sees rape victims as “not being team players”.
+In the end, any heinous crime is shoved under the rug.

-While there is rape culture in basically every industry on Earth, politics is one where accusations are thrown out because the perpetrator is often well-respected.
-Take the situation that is doing on with the allegations from Brittany Higgins as a prime example.
+Rape culture is in every industry on Earth.
+Politics is one where accusations are thrown out because the perpetrators, in many cases, is well-respected.
+Take the situation with the allegations from Brittany Higgins as a prime example.

-She reported her rape to her boss but very little was done about it.
+Brittany reported her rape to her boss, but little was done.
 Why?
-Well, the guy who raped her was very close to her boss who happens to be female.
-Also, the woman who was Brittany’s go-to with how she should proceed was a member of Prime Minister Scott Morrison’s staff.
+Well, the guy who raped her was close to her boss, who happens to be female.
+So much for women supporting women.

 Politicians Shouldn’t Be Protected

 As I’ve said before, politicians are not gods and shouldn’t be treated as such.
-They believe because they have influence, they won’t get caught.
 In their eyes, their victim won’t speak out against them.

-Now, I believe cancel culture shouldn’t be a thing but I do think that people should be held accountability if there’s enough evidence to support what they’re saying.
+I believe cancel culture shouldn’t be a thing, but I do think people should be held accountable if there’s enough evidence to support what they’re saying.

-Politicians are just normal people with huge pay checks.
+Politicians are regular people with huge paychecks.
 What gives them the right to be treated better than the rest of us?

 Scott Morrison Shouldn’t Be Using His Daughters As An Excuse To Suddenly Take Notice Of A Crime

 I find it very hard to believe that Scott Morrison didn’t know about the allegations until last week.
-The woman Brittany was in constant communication with was from his staff.
-Also, why the hell is he using his daughters as a way of understanding what this young woman went through?
-This was a point that was made in an article by Mamamia around the time Ms Higgins’ allegations came to light.
+The woman Brittany was in communication with was from his staff.
+Also, why is he using his daughters as a way of understanding what this young woman went through?
+This was a point that was made in an article Belinda Jepsen wrote for Mamamia around the time Ms Higgins’ allegations came to light.

-The Mamamia article pointed out also that this is not the first time that Morrison has essentially used the ‘as a father’ card.
-He did it last year when it came to light that women at Doha Airport in Qatar were forced to have their genitals looked at when a baby was found abandoned in a garbage bin.
+What’s more, is the Mamamia article says this isn’t the first time Morrison has used the “as a father” card when addressing the public.
+He pulled the same stunt last year when women at Doha Airport in Qatar were forced to have their genitals examined when a baby was found abandoned.

-It’s surprising Morrison’s wife didn’t call him out on it.
-He can’t keeping using his daughters to soften the blow of something that was going on in the same building in which he works with the victims of these crimes.
+In conclusion, it’s surprising Morrison’s wife didn’t call him out on it.
+He can’t keep using his daughters to soften the blow.